richvigorito/dev-challenges/week11_we_are_in/README.md

 - What clues would help a real attacker?
 - Can you write a script that cracks it faster?
 - What would you tell the intern who did this?

+---
+## 🕵️ In conclusion
+This challenge might feel a little too easy — the clues are practically waving at you.
+But reality check: even the simplest encryption gets botched out there.

+📉 Case in point: Many malware and shady apps use XOR to “encrypt” confidential data — like service names, configurations, or payloads — often with hardcoded keys.
+As SANS’ Didier Stevens points out, this pattern:
+- Uses a one-byte XOR key
+- Repeats it across the data
+- Doesn’t add any real entropy
+- so it looks like encryption, yet is nothing more than trivial obfuscation

+### SEE
+[XOR and Malware](https://isc.sans.edu/diary/Malware%2Band%2BXOR%2BPart%2B1/22486), ["XOR" encryption](https://cybergibbons.com/security-2/why-xor-alone-is-an-incredibly-bad-encryption-technique) and the [percona bug](https://perconadev.atlassian.net/browse/PT-1703) I helped file.

+The moral?
+Obfuscation isn't encryption — and in the real world, lazy implementations are still being cracked by amateurs.